StanJBrown/coffeebot/Notes/README.txt

-This folder contains important notes for the 'CoffeeBot project'
+This folder contains important notes for the 'CoffeeBot project' testing again